DaveBenham/VenomPremium/README.md

 Provides CV control over the pulse width setting.
 The CV is scaled at 10% per volt.
 The CV is attenuated and or inverted by the associated attenuverter knob.
 The attenuated CV is summed with the PW setting, and the final effective pulse width is clamped to a value from 0 to 100%.

 ### SPICE SKEW button
-When enabled, the Spice Skew button causes the Slice pulse width setting to modulate the frequency of the Spice frequencies.
+When enabled, the Spice Skew button causes the Slice pulse width to modulate the frequency of the Spice frequencies.
 Positive Spice frequency is decreased as the pulse width increases, and increased as the pulse width decreases.
 The Negative Spice frequency is modulated in reverse, increasing as the pulse width increases, and decreasing as the pulse width decreases.
 If the Spice Sync is also active, then the overall shape of the positive and negative Spice mixes will remain constant as the frequencies are skewed.

 The diagram below demonstrates how Spice Skew works.
 Both Spice Sync and Spice Skew are active for these examples.
 The upper portion of the yellow Splice mix is from the Positive Spice mix, and the bottom portion is from the Negative Spice mix.
-Note how the wavelengths of the Positive Spice component increase as the pulse width increases, while the Negative Spice wavelengths decrease.
+Note how the wavelengths of the Positive Spice component increase proportionally as the pulse width increases, while the Negative Spice wavelengths decrease.
 Also note how there is no Positive Spice component when the pulse width is 0%, and no Negative Spice component when the pulse width is 100%.
 If this diagram does not make sense, then revisit after you have read the Spice and Splice documentation.

 ![Spice Skew Examples image](doc/PWskew.png)